-Advisory: CNET 50 or CNET 52L recommended.
+Advisory: CNET 50 or 52L.

 Four hours lecture, two hours terminal time.

 Provides students with the knowledge and skills necessary to install, configure, customize and troubleshoot Microsoft Windows 2000 Professional in workgroup, domain, and multiple domain network environments.
 Provides the information necessary to pass the Microsoft Certification Exam 70-210: Installing, Configuring & Administering Microsoft 2000 Professional.